 The MINI Cooper S E Countryman ALL4 is the first model of the British brand to have a plug-in hybrid drive that is purely electric and therefore emissions-free. larger than its predecessor.
-It's 8.1 inches longer on a 2.9-inch longer wheelbase, which translates into substantially increased rear legroom.
-Despite these increases, the Since the brand re-emerged in The EPA gives the S E Coun- the U.S. in 2002 with its all-new quirkiness.
-The large central dash display now holds audio and other The Countryman is just slight- information rather than the speed- The Countryman is assembled half German parts, including its ly win over its traditional audi- mile commute, you could be driv- The new Countryman is also engine.
-The six-speed automatic ence - stylish urban folks who ing the MINI as an EV all week.
+It's 8.1 inches longer on a 2.9-inch longer wheelbase, which translates into substantially increased rear leg-PHEVs offer varying amounts is 221, and 284 lb. ft. of torque, the left has a Power section, when room.
+It's 1.3 inches wider, which of battery power.
+The Country- enough to send the Countryman the energy is flowing out of the adds up to two inches of shoulder room.
+Despite these increases, the low it for when coasting or braking car is still relatively compact, alis generating power.
+The eBoost though the efficient space utilizaarea of the dial shows when the tion makes it technically a midsize Since the brand re-emerged in The EPA gives the S E Counthe U.S. in 2002 with its all-new tryman ALLA (the plugin-model) Cooper hardtop (hatchback), it ratings of 65 MPGe for Electricity has appealed to people looking + Gasoline, and 27 MPG for when for motoring joy with a side of quirkiness.
+The large central dash display now holds audio and other The Countryman is just slight- information rather than the speed- The Countryman is assembled capability, and its 4.6-inch taller in Born, Netherlands, and contains half German parts, including its ly win over its traditional audi- mile commute, you could be drivtransmission is Japanese.

-The cockpit features a yellow start/stop unit and a performance display in the instrument cluster. transmission is Japanese.
+The cockpit features a yellow start/stop unit and a performance display in the instrument cluster.